St. Juniper's Lost Fortune

 The map was not waiting to be found.
 It was waiting to find someone.

 Juniper drew it as a dare.
 Not a map to be followed.
 A map to be passed.
 He inked not just coastlines and compass points but something harder to name: the cadence of wanting itself.
 Creases that responded to a hungry finger.
 Stains that rearranged into directions only for someone who already felt the coin's pulse in their veins.
 He built the test into the paper.
 The merely curious would hold it and see parchment.
 The obsessed would hold it and see a door.
+He designed it to find its own bearer.
+He just needed to set it loose.

 An owl.
 Moon on the water.
 A bottle bobbing in the dark like it had somewhere to be.
 The bird took it the way owls take things: precisely, without hesitation, as if the decision had already been made somewhere else and the act was just the final step.